 Small talk, sit-down dinner, nap-inducing mashed potatoes, repeat.
-The holidays have a way of leaving your family in a party rut.
-Games change that.
-In an effort to get everyone’s attention to focus on something other than Instagram, try new takes on the classics, like Reverse Charades or Telestrations and watch how a little friendly competition changes the whole night.
+The holidays have always had a way of leaving your family in a party rut (and that was before you’d all spent the last six months cooped up together).
+A game tournament can change that.
+In an effort to get everyone’s attention to focus on something other than Instagram, create a line up with new takes on the classics, like Reverse Charades ($15) or Telestrations ($26) and watch how a little friendly competition changes the whole night.
 Don’t forget to pick a prize for the top (board) gamer.

 If you have a large family, you know the struggle: Between your brother’s longtime girlfriend and your newly minted sister-in-law, your gift-buying list keeps on growing…and your wallet keeps on shrinking.
 That’s why we’re fans of the mystery gift swap.
 Each family member picks a name out of a hat and is only responsible for giving a gift to that one person.
 It may seem like you’re getting gypped at first, but because it’s just one gift, you can make the monetary limit substantial.
 Meaning, everyone gets one super amazing present, instead of three pairs of socks and a tie (again).

 Bummed that you’re not celebrating with your niece who lives across the country?
 Or are you sorely missing your uncle who’s quarantining?
 Send everybody a Zoom invitation and host a holiday reading of a classic.
 Make it extra festive by cozying up to the fireplace (or streaming a yule log on the TV), playing some soft tunes in the background and reading How the Grinch Stole Christmas ($9) or Hershel and the Hanukkah Goblins ($18).
 The more dramatic the reading, the better.

 5. Do a mug swap